 Another model we recommend is the Thumbs Up.

-All our boards come in polyurethane (PU) or epoxy (EPS), with the option of being a thruster or quad setup, with lots of versatility.
-Take a stroll through our models and reach out to us if you have any doubts.
+All our boards are available in polyurethane (PU) or epoxy (EPS), with the option of being set up as a thruster or quad, offering great versatility.
+Take a look at our range of models and feel free to reach out to us if you have any questions or doubts.

 Having any doubts between polyurethane foam (polyester resin) or EPS foam (epoxy resin)?

-this is because they have a more predictable e consistent under your feet.
-The PU board has a slower flex pattern because of the higher foam density.
-This makes PU boards a good call for any wave condition.
+This is because they provide a more predictable and consistent feel under your feet.
+PU boards have a slower flex pattern due to their higher foam density, making them suitable for various wave conditions.

-Their lighter weight comes with a downside, they are not ideal on bigger, heavier surf especially when the wave surface is bumpy.
-Since the foam has a harder time absorbing impact because of the lack of weight, the bumps transferred to the surfer’s legs.
-The PU has an easier time dealing with bumps on the wave surface.
+However, their lighter weight has a drawback, as they may not be ideal for bigger, heavier surf, especially when the wave surface is bumpy.
+Due to the lack of weight, EPS foam has a harder time absorbing impact, which can result in the bumps being transferred to the surfer’s legs.
+PU boards, on the other hand, handle bumps on the wave surface more effectively.